fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 DI complete, GUID is <guid>
 ```

 **After completion of DI, the FDO credentials are stored into `credential.bin` file.
-The credentials file include `rvinfo` from manufacturer, which is later used by device to contact RV server, once it is powered on at the client side.
-Finally, the initialized device is boxed and sold to customers.**
+The credentials file includes `rvinfo` from manufacturer, which is later used by device to contact RV server, once it is powered on at the client side.
+The initialized device is then boxed and sold to customers.**

 !!!Additional_Configurations
         - Additional arguments for [configuring PRI device](https://github.com/secure-device-onboard/pri-fidoiot/tree/master/component-samples/demo/device#configuring-the-device-service).